 The CIA is dedicated to keeping costs to students as low as possible while maintaining the high quality of its programs, services, and facilities.
-Tuition and fee information and policies for the CIA campuses in the United States for 2016-2017 begin below.
-Click here for tuition and fee information and policies for the Singapore campus.
+Tuition and fee information and policies for the CIA campuses in the United States for 2018-2019 begin below.
+Click here for tuition and fee information and policies for the CIA Singapore.

-2016-2017 Tuition/Fee Schedule-Degree Programs (New York)
+2018-2019 Tuition/Fee Schedule-Undergraduate Degree Programs (New York)

-New York Campus Effective July 1, 2016
+Effective July 1, 2018